Visual Reasoning Agent: Robust Vision Systems in Remote Sensing via Inference-Time Scaling: Conclusion

 \section{Conclusion}

-Robust vision systems-whether pure vision models or vision-language models-are essential for high-stakes tasks such as remote sensing and medical diagnosis.
-We have introduced \textbf{VRA}, a training-free, agentic reasoning framework that wraps off-the-shelf vision models and LVLMs in a \emph{Think-Critique-Act} loop.
-Empirical results on remote sensing benchmarks demonstrate up to 40\% absolute accuracy gains, confirming that increased test-time compute via agentic reasoning is a justifiable trade-off for reliability.
-VRA’s modular, training-free design democratizes access to robust vision deployments, even for teams lacking fine-tuning resources.
-Moreover, its multi-expert verification and iterative self-correction principles point toward promising defenses against adversarial perturbations and hallucinations.
-Future work will focus on optimizing query routing and early stopping to reduce inference overhead and extending validation to medical imaging and other critical vision domains.
+Robust vision systems are essential for high-stakes domains such as remote sensing.
+We have introduced \textbf{Visual Reasoning Agent (VRA)}, a training-free agentic reasoning framework that wraps off-the-shelf LVLMs in a \emph{Think-Critique-Act} loop.
+VRA's training-free design democratizes access to robust vision deployments, even for teams lacking fine-tuning resources, such as labeled data and exhaustive compute.
+Moreover, its cross-model validation and iterative self-correction principles point toward promising robust visual reasoning capabilities.
+Empirical results on the remote sensing benchmark VRSBench VQA dataset demonstrate up to 40\% accuracy improvements, confirming that increased inference-time compute via agentic reasoning is a justifiable trade-off for reliability.
+Future work will focus on dynamic agent routing and confidence-based early stopping to reduce inference overhead.